tc39/proposal-function-implementation-hiding/README.md

 In this example, `foo` and `x` remain uncensored, while `y`, `Z`, and `Z.prototype.m` are censored.

-This proposal draws heavily on the strengths of the existing strict mode pragma:
+This proposal draws heavily on the strengths of JavaScript's [existing directive prologue support](https://tc39.github.io/ecma262/#directive-prologue):

 * It allows easy censorship of an entire source file.
 * At the same time, it allows easy bundling together of uncensored and censored code, by using anonymous-function-wrapper blocks.

-Notably, this proposal also introduces pragmas into class bodies, where they did not previously exist (since they are always strict).
+Notably, this proposal also introduces a diective prologue for class bodies, where they did not previously exist (presumably since they are always strict and `"use strict"` was the only meaningful built-in directive).

 ## Rejected alternatives